cicerai/img2table/README.rst

 - For pomares, use pomares.env.
 - For demo-usa, use demo-usa.env.

+Add a folder with the keys necessary to do the deployment of the artifact in 'keys' and include the key of the service account that will be used

 In this files must contain the following variables for each project:

 PROJECT_ID=<projec_id>